Akis Tsochatzopoulos

 Apostolos-Athanasios "Akis" Tsochatzopoulos (Απόστολος-Αθανάσιος (Άκης) Τσοχατζόπουλος; 31 July 1939 – 27 August 2021) was a Greek politician, engineer, and economist.
 He served as a minister in several Panhellenic Socialist Movement (PASOK) cabinets between 1981 and 2004 most notably Minister of the Interior three times and the Minister of National Defence during the Andreas Papandreou and Konstantinos Simitis governments respectively.

 Tsochatzopoulos was a founding member of PASOK.
 He was elected to the Hellenic Parliament for the first time in 1981 and remained in seat until 2007.
 On 1 July 2011, amid accusations of corruption scandals, the Hellenic Parliament voted in favor of pressing charges against him.
 He was subsequently convicted and received a 20-year prison sentence on 7 October 2013.
 In April 2018 he was granted early release from prison due to deteriorating health.

 Political career

 Tsochatzopoulos was a founding member of the PASOK party.
 In 1981, he was elected to the Hellenic Parliament and was a supporter of the Andreas Papandreou government.
-Under his government, he served as the Minister of Public Works between 1981 to 1985.
+Under his government, he served as the Minister of Public Works between 1981 and 1985.
 He was later promoted to Minister for the Presidency of the Government from 1985 until 1987.
 He was also the Minister of the Interior three times under his government.

 During the coalition government following the June and November 1989 elections, he served as the Minister of Transportation and Communication.
 Tsochatzopoulos ran for the PASOK leadership when Prime Minister Papandreou was in failing health in 1996.
 He narrowly lost the leadership election to Costas Simitis who subsequently became prime minister.